Getting InSync » Latest Articles

 Lots of us wear glasses, or contact lenses, or have had surgery to correct vision.
 Many of us prefer a font larger than the defaults on our devices.
-In thinking about ways of creating accessible virtual training for those who may have specific needs, it’s important to remember that it will make things better for all our learners.
+In thinking about ways of creating accessible virtual training for those who may have specific needs, it’s important to remember that doing so will make things better for all our learners.

-• Unless they are asking for accommodation, workers do not have to disclose whether they have a disability or are using any assistive devices or other support.
-In my experience they often will – for instance, saying they need or will be using an interpreter – but watch your assumptions about the people in your events.
+Unless they are asking for accommodation, workers do not have to disclose whether they have a disability or are using any assistive devices or other support.
+In my experience they often will—for instance, saying they need or will be using an interpreter—but watch your assumptions about the people in your events.

-• While closed captions are valuable, and product captioning software gets better all the time, the matter of trying to view a presentation and keep up with captions at the same time can be daunting.
+While closed captions are valuable and product captioning software gets better all the time, the matter of trying to view a presentation and keep up with captions at the same time can be daunting.

 Try to slow down and add some pauses.